 Light, hoppy, zesty, easy to drink and consistently delicious.
-The zesty orange and grapefruit flavours are balanced with biscuit malt for this superb Cornish classic.
+The zesty orange and grapefruit flavours are balanced with biscuit malt and a beautiful pale finish for this superb classic.

 Refined grains and subtle hops make for a seductive aroma that paves the way for mild malt in the initial tasting followed by scattered hints of grass and culminating in a perfectly bitter finish

 A light malty aroma on the nose with a little spice drifting through slowly.
 With a smooth offering of darker malts, toasted flavours and creamy hops

 The pleasantly smooth taste and well-rounded flavour of Staropramen rewards your palate with a soft malty flavour, before finishing off with gentle bitterness

 A wheat beer brewed with Valencia orange peel for a subtle sweetness and bright, citrus aroma.
 Served with an orange slice to heighten the citrus aroma and taste